JoaoCampos07/Docker/Courses/Mosh-Ultimate-Docker-Course/Notes-2-Linux-Command-Line.md

 Is a very important variable that the OS uses to check for programs.
 When we are doing `dotnet` or `java` the OS will not go search in all the disks for those programs, it will go to very specific directories.
 These directories are described in the `PATH` environment variable.
 - What is the .bashrc file ?
+Is a bash script that is loaded on boot stage of the OS and was user account configuration, like environemnt variables.
 - Why after `echo DB_USER=Campos >> .bashrc`, the variable does not appear for command `printenv` ?